Daeels/AOAI-Dell-Envision-the-Future-by-KAAS-Club/README.md

 ### 🎥 Video Presentation

 Watch our video presentation to learn more about our project.
+Link below.

 🔗[AOAI - Artificial Orientation using Artificial Intelligence](https://www.youtube.com/watch?v=oytv-_WaQ8A&ab_channel=TarikAmri)